danep93/ceelo_sim/README.md

 Here is the code
 <img width="903" alt="Pasted Graphic 6" src="https://user-images.githubusercontent.com/8129369/204041816-62b9ae73-3c4a-4e7e-b4c1-13c98163b5cb.png">

-And here are the results
+And here are the results.
+I ran it a few times to prove the results are stable and don't change much
 <img width="1103" alt="Pasted Graphic 4" src="https://user-images.githubusercontent.com/8129369/204041848-0107f2ef-b1d3-411c-b0cd-ac22892ec979.png">

-###### NOTE: If on average you will get something between (2,6) and (3,6), whose scores are 10 and 15 respectively, your average score might be ~12, which is (3,3) even though your 1s target is 6 not 3.

 ### 2) What is the average score per round
 In 3 rounds 17.5 A little better than (4,4,3)
 In 2 rounds 13.878 . . . a little better than (3,4,2)
 In 1 round 8.3265 . . . a little better than (2,4,1)

+###### NOTE: If on average you will get something between (2,6) and (3,6), whose scores are 10 and 15 respectively, your average score might be ~12, which is (3,3) even though your 1s target is 6 not 3.

 Here is the code for a 1s target of 6 over the next 3 rounds
 <img width="889" alt="Pasted Graphic 3" src="https://user-images.githubusercontent.com/8129369/204049079-cb723455-fa91-4e21-adb8-6b36d670a18d.png">